niemasd/Game-Saves/PC/Final Fantasy IV - The After Years/Notes.md

 * `184` = Bomb
 * `185` = Cockatrice
 * `186` = Mindflayer
-* Anything larger than 186 crashes the game
+* Anything larger than 186 seems to carsh the game